muarshad01/LLM/Notes/lecture03_notes.md

 * __Token__: You can think of one-token as equal to one-word.
 There is a bit of detailing here ...discussed later.

-* __Task__: Word-completion, which means you are given a set-of-words, let's say you are given this sentence the "lion is in the ---".
+* __Task (Next-Token-Prediction)__: Word-completion, which means you are given a set-of-words, let's say you are given this sentence the "lion is in the ---".
 The next word is not known and ChatGPT then predicts, or LLM then predicts, this word as let's say "forest".
-* __Next-Token-Prediction__
+*

 * __Observation__: If you train the LLM for this simple-task it turns out that it can do a wide range of other-tasks as well.
 For example, picking the right answer MCQs steadily increases as the underlying language model improves.
 Other examples, language translation, answering MCQs, summarizing a text, sentiment detection, etc.